Tony Raines: 2005

 He made a total of six Nextel Cup races in 2005, his first being a 35th-place finish for Front Row Motorsports at Richmond.
 Late in the season, he drove the No. 37 Dodge Charger for R&J Racing for six races.
 At Michigan, Raines inherited the lead late in the race, however with a handful of laps left ran out of fuel.
 The best finish for the pairing was a 22nd-place finish at Talladega Speedway.
 In addition to his Cup rides in 2005, Raines drove part-time for Kevin Harvick Incorporated in the No. 33 Yard Man/Outdoor Channel Chevrolet Monte Carlo in the Busch Series.
-In 2005, he had nine Top 10's in 23 starts, with a 4th-place finish at the Federated Auto Parts 300.
+In 2005, he had nine top-tens in 23 starts, with a fourth-place finish at the Federated Auto Parts 300.
 Drie was born.

 2006–2007

 Towards the end of the 2005 Nextel Cup Series, he was announced as a co-driver of a new team: the No. 96 Texas Instruments/DLP HDTV Chevrolet for Hall of Fame Racing.
 He would share the ride in 2006 with Terry Labonte.
-Raines and the team had their best race of the season during the Bank of America 500 at Lowe's Motor Speedway, where he led 28 laps and finished 7th.
+Raines and the team had their best race of the season during the Bank of America 500 at Lowe's Motor Speedway, where he led 28 laps and finished seven¼th.
 In the 29 races he competed in, Raines had one top-ten finish and finished 35th in points.